 First year Chicago Bulls head coach Fred Hoiberg had major heart surgery before joining the Bulls.
 His doctors definitely didn’t prescribe a rookie Chicago coaching campaign that saw the Bulls miss the playoffs for the first time since 2008.
 They wouldn’t have suggested butting heads with All-Star guard Jimmy Butler either, but Hoiberg did.

-It's all water under the bridge now, though, according to Hoiberg.
-Because if there's one thing Butler seemed to chafe at more than Hoiberg's free-flow offense (despite averaging a career-high 21 ppg in it), it was the ghost of Derrick Rose, once a franchise player and NBA MVP, but of late an injury-riddled enigma.
+It’s all water under the bridge now, though, according to Hoiberg.
+Because if there’s one thing Butler seemed to chafe at more than Hoiberg’s free-flow offense (despite averaging a career-high 21 ppg in it), it was the ghost of Derrick Rose, once a franchise player and NBA MVP, but of late an injury-riddled enigma.
 Rose was traded to the Knicks.
 Hoiberg reportedly has met with Butler a few times already this offseason.
-At a Bulls press conference after the Rose trade, Hoiberg reported that Butler is in "a great frame of mind."
-He should be: he's making about $100 million over five years.
-Though the Bulls are headed to rebuilding territory...The BEST SALES on Amazon NOW ]
+At a Bulls press conference after the Rose trade, Hoiberg reported that Butler is in “a great frame of mind.”
+He should be: he’s making about $100 million over five years.
+Though the Bulls are headed to rebuilding territory…Up to 70% off on Hottest Amazon Deals]